bloominstituteoftechnology/mongo-bears/README.md

 ## Description

-We will use Node.js and Express to write an API that can create and read Bears stored in a MongoDB Database.
+We will use Node.js and Express to write an API that can perform CRUD (Create, Read, Update and Destroy) operations on Bears stored in a MongoDB Database.

 ### Software Requirements